SaadBazaz/antiPixel/README.md

 HOW TO USE METHOD 1:
 1. Create a pixel drawing in mspaint on 25x25 canvas
 2. Save As => BMP Picture => (24-bit Bitmap)
-3. Go to https://www.text-image.com/convert/pic2ascii.cgi, convert the BMP to text
+3. Go to https://www.text-image.com/convert/ascii.html, convert the BMP to text
 4. Save the text in a txt file, place it in the program's solution folder
 5. Compile the program and feed it the text file

-HOW TO USE METHOD 2:
+HOW TO USE METHOD 2 (my current method):
-1. Don't.
+1. Create a pixel drawing in mspaint on 25x25 canvas
+2. Save As => BMP Picture => (16 color Bitmap)          !!!!!
+IMPORTANT !!!!!
+3. Now, Save As => BMP Picture => (24-bit Bitmap)       !!!!!
+These steps were necessary to convert all extra colors into 16 color !!!!!
+3. NOW you can place the image in the program's solution folder
+4. Compile the program and feed it the bmp file